treehouse-projects/babel-workshop/README.md

 Getting Started with Babel and ES2015
 =====================================
-Sample project for "Transpiling with the Babel plugin for Webpack".
+Sample project for "Coding on the Edge: Using Next-gen ES Features".